alienresident/Video-Portfolio/README.md

 We want to have pretty (legible, human readable) names for our directories and videos without the hassle of updating HTML.
 So we have to go through a few tricky steps to do this.
 Essentially, we're converting machine-friendly text into human-friendly text (i.e. manipulating strings).
 We got some rules to follow _aka_ naming conventions to get this to work properly.

 ### Folder Names
 The sub folders by default will be in alphabetical order.
 Numbering the sub folders will make them appear in a particular order i.e. `01_Artwork`, `O2_Promos`, `03_Motion_Graphics`.
 However, we usually don't want to display these ordering numbers in the interface.
 In the player.php configuration settings, we can tell the script to ignore the first _n_ characters (the default is 3).
 The folders will be then listed as `Artwork`, `Promos`, `Motion Graphics`.
 If you want to use a different naming scheme you can change the numbers of characters to remove.
-Look for [$dir_offset_start](#filename-variables) in the player config file.
+See `$dir_offset_start` under [filename variables](#filename-variables) in the player config file.

 ### File names
 The script compares the file names of each video to see if they are different versions of the same video i.e. `artwork_1-hd.mp4` and `artwork_1-sd.mp4` It  removes the last _n_ characters (the default is 3) i.e. `-hd` and `-sd` and compares the remaining name i.e. `artwork_1`.

 If you want to use a different naming scheme you can change the number of characters to remove.
-Look for `$file_offset_end` variable in the player config file (this should be a negative number).
-Similarly with folder names you can also control the order of the videos by numbering them and using the `$file_offset_start`variable to remove _n_ characters (this should be a positive number).
+Look for `$file_offset_end` variable under [filename variables](#filename-variables) in the player config file (this should be a negative number).
+Similarly with folder names you can also control the order of the videos by numbering them and using the `$file_offset_start` variable under [filename variables](#filename-variables) to remove _n_ characters (this should be a positive number).

 #### Video sources, codecs, and media queries.
-The `$video_sources` array tells the script what codec the video is encoded with.
+The `$video_sources` array under [video sources](#video-sources) in the player config tells the script what codec the video is encoded with.
 If the site is responsive it tells what the dimensions of the video are.
 These values are the ones from the encoding script.

 	$video_sources = array();
 	$video_sources[] = array('filename_stem' => '-hd', 'codec' =>'avc1.64001E, mp4a.40.2', 'media' =>'');